manfredg/MEICA-BMU/README.md

 # Installation

 Install Python and other dependencies.
 Running `meica.py` without any options will check for dependencies and let you know if they are met.
-If you don't have numpy/scipy (or appropriate versions) installed, I would strongly recommend using the [Enthought Canopy Python Distribution] (https://www.enthought.com/downloads/).
-Click [here] (http://wiki.org/installing.html) for more installation help.
+If you don't have numpy/scipy (or appropriate versions) installed, I would strongly recommend using the [Enthought Canopy Python Distribution](https://www.enthought.com/downloads/).
+Click [here](http://wiki.org/installing.html) for more installation help.

 # Important Files and Directories